Long Term Strategic Goals

 - Ensure children progress, succeed and achieve to meet expectations and beyond.

-- Understand and live a full life through the Christian values of creativity, friendship and community, service, thankfulness, perseverance and truthfulness within our distinctively Christian setting.
+- Understand and live a full life through the Christian values of creativity, truthfulness, thankfulness, generosity, community, perseverance with wisdom within our distinctively Christian setting.

 The central theme of our curriculum is Learning together for life in all its fullness.
 Our goal is to make learning inspiring and challenging by offering a broad, exciting, relevant and outward-looking curriculum where reading is at the heart of everything and ensure children progress, succeed and achieve to meet expectations and beyond.

 We have a skills-based approach to teaching and learning, with children encouraged to identify areas of particular interest to them within each subject or topic being taught.
-Under the new Primary Curriculum, children are expected to master specific skills and subject knowledge by set points.
-Our curriculum map has been designed to ensure that children are able to build upon previously taught skills and knowledge.
-For each class, we have created engaging and stimulating topics through which we can harness children's passion for learning and drive their acqusition of key skills.
+Under the Primary Curriculum, children are expected to master specific skills and subject knowledge by set points.
+Our curriculum maps have been designed to ensure that children are able to build upon previously taught skills and knowledge.
+Our curriculum has been designed to carefully sequence learning in order that children can recall, remember and remember more in every subject area.
+For each class, we have created engaging and stimulating core subjects and enquiry topics through which we can harness children's passion for learning and drive their acqusition of key skills.

-Please see each class page to view the yearly curriculum maps.
-If you would like any additional information then please see your child's teacher or Mrs Phillips, Deputy Headteacher.
-For further information on Reading and Phonics, please see link opposite.
+Please see each class page to view the yearly long term plans.
+If you would like any additional information then please see your child's teacher.
+For further information on individual subject areas, please see the linked pages.

 Within all areas of learning, children are encouraged to be proactive, to plan and learn independently and to pursue areas of particular interest to them, allowing them to apply their successful learning skills independently.